Startup cash management: How to keep idle cash earning

 Ramp Treasury brings cash management into the Ramp platform through two distinct accounts designed for different purposes:

 Ramp Investment Account2 — for idle cash.
-Excess funds can be allocated to a government money market fund to earn yield while maintaining next-business-day liquidity.
+Excess funds are allocated to a professionally managed portfolio targeting up to 4.03% yield, with next-business-day liquidity.

 Because bills, cards, and both accounts sit in one platform, you can see upcoming outflows before they hit, automate balance transfers, and sync to your ERP without managing multiple logins or spreadsheets.

-¹ Ramp Business Corporation is a financial technology company and is not a bank.
-Bank deposit services are provided by First Internet Bank of Indiana, Member FDIC.
+* Ramp Business Corporation is a financial technology company and is not a bank.
+Bank deposit services provided by First Internet Bank of Indiana, Member FDIC.

 FAQs